Clean Slate Act

 In relation to the Clean Slate Act

 Absent amendment, this legislation threatens that success, thereby putting children needlessly at risk.
-We have proposed amendment language that would allow organizations that work with children to access relevant criminal conviction records for a very limited purpose.
+We have proposed narrow amendment language that would allow organizations that work with children and vulnerable adults to access relevant criminal conviction records for a very limited purpose.

 To be clear, following are some of the kinds of offenses that we couldn’t even learn about, much less be able to take into consideration, merely after the passage of three years (for misdemeanors) or seven years (for felonies):